-The major benefit to filing for bankruptcy is that it affords those who file the opportunity to repay a portion of their debts without collectors breathing down their neck.
-As soon as an individual or business files for bankruptcy, a court order is instilled that prohibits debt collectors from trying to recoup their money on their own for as long as the bankruptcy process lasts.
+The primary benefit to filing for bankruptcy is that it affords you the opportunity to repay a portion of your debts without collectors breathing down your neck.
+As soon as you file for bankruptcy, a court order prohibits debt collectors from trying to recoup their money from you on their own for as long as the bankruptcy process lasts.

 Types of bankruptcy

 There are six types of bankruptcy, each named after the chapter that outlines it in the U.S. bankruptcy code.

 - Chapter 7: This process wipes out many of the debts owed while also allowing the liquidation of certain assets to repay some of the obligations.